OpenClaw + Ollama: Run AI Agents for Free with Local Models

 ollama pull mistral

-Point OpenClaw to your local Ollama instance instead of a cloud provider.
-No API key is needed — Ollama runs on your machine and OpenClaw connects to it via localhost.
+Point OpenClaw to your local Ollama instance.
+No API key is needed since everything runs on localhost.

 npx openclaw init